Vinzala

 Six Core Learning Domains

 Vinzala does not attempt to reinvent education from scratch.
-Instead, the learning model draws from the strongest instructional practices developed across leading education systems around the world — combining proven ideas into a single modern learning framework.
+Instead, the learning model draws from the strongest instructional practices developed across high-performing education systems around the world — combining proven ideas into a single modern learning framework.

 Singapore flagSingapore